Coping With Nervousness Before Unavoidable Social Situations

 If you're capable of performing well in the situation you're nervous about, then you'll likely be fine as soon as things get underway

-You'll still be nervous beforehand, but you'll calm down very quickly if you can do what is required of you in the nervousness-inducing situation.
+You'll still be apprehensive beforehand, but you'll calm down very quickly if you can do what is required of you in the nervousness-inducing setting.
 There may be one final rush of anxious sensations once you begin, but once those pass you're probably in the clear.

 For example, you may a bit nervous before going to a party, but if you're good at chatting to new people then you'll be fine once you get there.
-You may feel hesitant for a minute or two as you take in the scene, but will be okay after that.
-It's almost like the 'nervous anticipation mode' and the 'performance in the moment mode' are separate parts of you.
+You may feel hesitant for a minute or two as you survey the scene, but okay after that.
+It's almost like Nervous Anticipation Mode and Performing In The Moment Mode are separate parts of you.
 You just switch over from one to the other and don't look back.

 If you're doing something new that you know isn't a big deal, you'll also be fine as soon as things start

 It's often not based on anything logical, but just doing something new may cause you to feel a bit anxious.
-Once it starts, and you experience that everything is fine, the nerves will dissipate before long.
+Once it starts, and you experience that everything is fine, the nerves should dissipate.

-If you're not capable of performing well in the situation you're nervous about, then your nervousness will linger for a while after you start
+If you're not capable of performing well in the situation you're anxious about, then your nervousness will linger for a while after you start

-The nervous feelings will eventually subside as you get comfortable with the situation as you're in it, but they'll probably screw you up a bit first.
-There are some things in life that are just write offs - you're going to be a wreck beforehand and you're going to do a mediocre job.
+The nervous feelings will eventually subside as you settle into the event, but they'll probably screw you up a bit first.
+There are some things in life that are just write offs - you're going to be a wreck beforehand and you're going to do a mediocre job once you begin.
 But you'll get more skilled and experienced over time and things will be easier in the future.

 Sometimes you don't know whether you're capable of performing a task or not

-If you've never done something before you really have no idea whether you're good at it or not.
+If you've never done something before you really have no idea whether you'll be good at it or not.
 The rules still apply.
-If you find you're okay at something, then your nervousness will go away.
+If you find you're okay at the task, then your nervousness will go away.
 If you find you're not that good at it then the nerves will linger.
 You may mess up, but next time will be easier.

-Sometimes in nervousness-inducing scenarios there are events that will reduce all your nervousness if they happen
+Sometimes in anxiety-inducing scenarios there are events that will reduce most of your nerves if they happen

 You can't control this, but knowing these things can happen might provide some relief.
 Plus, they're always nice when they occur.
-They're the circumstances that just take all the pressure out of a situation.
+They're the circumstances that just take all the pressure away.
 Examples: